 Our team

 Harry is a distinguished user experience (UX) director, passionately committed to exposing deceptive design practices.
-In his spare time, Harry works as an expert witness in lawsuits that involve deceptive patterns.
+Harry also works as an expert witness in lawsuits that involve deceptive patterns.

 A specialist in digital, Internet, and platform regulation, Dr Mark Leiser is a renowned authority on the legal ramifications of deceptive design, with a prolific body of work on applying laws and regulations to tackle practices.
 More here.